-Once we are done with main competitions, we typically stand down during the remainder of April through Memorial Day weekend except for a parents meeting and possibly a celebration team meeting.
+Once we are done with main competitions, we typically stand down during the remainder of April through Memorial Day weekend except for a parents meeting and possibly an outreach event.

 We typically compete in two main season competitions each year, usually sometime in March or early April.
+In recent years, the competitions have been in Peoria, Illinois, and La Crosse, Wisconsin.
+We will attempt to have one of the competitions during a week which is a spring break for most (not all) area public schools.
 The competitions are on a Wednesday through Saturday schedule roughly as follows:

 Thursday all-day, continue set-up and work on robot, testing, last minute programming, and maybe even some practice matches (only part of the team is needed, others are welcome).
 Drive-team, pit crew, programming, and safety need to be present during the day for Thursday.
 We typically host a team meal in the evening at our hotel.